-- Several additional readings will be posted on Moodle throughout the semester.
-You are expected to read these materials for discussion posts and quizzes.
+- Several additional readings may posted on Moodle throughout the semester.
+You will be expected to read these materials for discussion posts and quizzes.
 Please check your email account and Moodle regularly. - It is your responsibility to access Moodle daily/weekly to monitor posted information/coursework.